-The first day of my tour in Egypt was undoubtedly the big highlight of any trip to Egypt: exploring the fascinating pyramids.
+The first day of my Essential Egypt tour was undoubtedly the big highlight of any trip to Egypt: exploring the fascinating pyramids.
 Our visit started in Sakkara, the first capital of Egypt and famous for the unique Step Pyramid built by King Zoser.

 After visiting what is considered to be the first pyramids ever constructed, we headed to the only remaining wonder of the ancient world: the Great Pyramids of Giza (Cheops, Chephren and Mycrenos).
 But, what is it really like to explore one of the most notorious world heritage sites?